 Another difference between a buyers inspection and a homeowner maintenance inspection is that we sometimes go a little ‘Mike Holmes‘ on the house by cutting into stuff or taking stuff apart that we wouldn’t normally do for a traditional home inspection.
 While a traditional buyers inspection is subject to a purchase agreement with standard language saying it’s a non-invasive inspection, we don’t have those kinds of limitations with a maintenance inspection.
 Usually, the homeowner is right there with us for the maintenance inspection.
-If we’re concerned about water intrusion below that basement cabinet in the corner, we’ll ask the owner if we can drill a hole in the back of the cabinet and stick a borescope in there to check it out.
+If a homeowner wants to open up a wall to have us check something out while we’re there, they can do that.

 Home inspectors enjoy getting to the bottom of stuff like this, and homeowners appreciate the extra work involved to get to the bottom of questions.
 Win-win.
 Everyone’s happy and the inspector sleeps better at night.